The Model Flinch Before the Lawyer

 That mattered more than the warning.

 The model narrowed.
 It admitted the earlier framing was too broad.
 It stopped talking as if there were some universal law against inviting people to test infrastructure you own.
-It moved toward the actual hinge points:
+It moved toward the actual hinge points: authorization, scope, spillover into connected systems, monitoring and recording design, and the ambiguity around what exactly was being invited.

 Now we were somewhere real.